MEET OUR TEAM

 My approach is client-centered and grounded in building a safe, trusting therapeutic relationship.
 From there, I work collaboratively with each client to create a treatment plan that aligns with their goals.

-My work is trauma-informed and integrates Cognitive Behavioral Therapy (CBT), goal-oriented therapy, and Emotionally Focused Therapy (EFT).
+My work is trauma-informed and integrates Cognitive Behavioral Therapy (CBT), goal-oriented therapy, Emotionally Focused Therapy (EFT), and EMDR therapy.

 After the birth of my first child in 2020, I was hospitalized with postpartum psychosis when my son was just 10 days old.
-That experience was life-changing and deepened my commitment to supporting mothers in all stages, whether they are expecting, grieving, or navigating the postpartum period.
+That experience was life-changing and deepened my commitment to supporting mothers through every stage of life and healing.

 I have been living alcohol-free since November 2020 and enjoy supporting others who are exploring or redefining their relationship with alcohol and substances.

-I love outdoor country concerts, long backroad drives, and what I like to call my “old lady hobbies” like birdwatching, puzzles, golf, and gardening.
+I love outdoor country concerts, long backroad drives, golf, baseball and softball, and what I like to call my “elder millennial” hobbies like birdwatching, puzzles, and gardening.